razielgdn/risingembeddedmx/projects/_posts/2024-04-15-star-with-openblt-project.md

 Upon investigating why this happened, I found that **HAL_GetTick()** was defined in **timer.h** and also in **stm32f4xx_hal.h**.
 I solved this issue by renaming the function to **HAL_GetTick_openblt** in all files of the OpenBLT layer.

-> In Mexico, May 20 is the Psychologist Day, and my girlfriend is a psychologist.
-I forgot about it while dealing with the issue in the CAN bus.
-Sometimes I wish I weren't so obsessive.
+*In Mexico, May 20 is the **Psychologist Day**, and my girlfriend is a psychologist.
+I forgot about it while dealing with the issue in the CAN bus.* Sometimes I wish I weren't so obsessive.
 If someday you read these lines, Honey, forgive me.
 I swear that I love you.
 But an engineer lost his ground debugging.

 ### May-21-24
 While taking snapshots for the documentation, I noticed that if the **CAN interface is enable but not connected, the bootloader never starts**.
 This is because, in the initialization routine, it needs to be connected to a CAN bus.
 If you encounter this issue and don't want to connect a transceiver, **you can cross the pins CAN_Tx and CAN_Rx** to initialize the bootloader.
 This trick can help rule out software issues.
 I hope this saves you some time.